geckour/blog/README.md

 # blog
-Back of screen door
+Back of screen window

 # License
-    blog - Back of screen door
+    blog - Back of screen window
     Copyright (C) 2018 geckour

     This program is free software: you can redistribute it and/or modify